How to Add Embed Video in WordPress?

 • Copy the URL from your browser’s address bar or use the ‘Share’ feature on the clip hosting site to get the shareable link.

-• Paste the URL in WordPress Editor:
+• Paste the URL in WP Editor:

-• Adjusting the Embed:
+• Adjust the Embed:

 • You can also find more settings in the block sidebar, such as aspect ratio or playback controls, depending on the block.